 Studying abroad in Europe is a rite of passage for many American students, but I think it’s important to share these study abroad in Europe tips so that you can get a full picture of what you’re signing up for.

-Whether you’ve chosen London because you’re in love with Mary Kate and Ashley’s Winning London (click here to find out why you’ve been lied to!) or in Greece because you watched Alexis Bledel travel there in Sisterhood of the Traveling Pants (no judgement), studying abroad in Europe is a fantastic experience and one that you should embrace wholeheartedly.
+Whether you’ve chosen London because you’re in love with Mary Kate and Ashley’s Winning London or in Greece because you watched Alexis Bledel travel there in Sisterhood of the Traveling Pants (no judgement), studying abroad in Europe is a fantastic experience and one that you should embrace wholeheartedly.

-But it’s not all gelato and hot foreign men and women – sometimes it’s stressful and filled with homework you don’t want to do, excursions to places that weren’t actually all that cracked up to be, and confusing cultural situations.
+In this study abroad in Europe travel guide, I want you to know, though, that it’s not all gelato and hot foreign men and women – sometimes it’s stressful and filled with homework you don’t want to do, excursions to places that weren’t actually all that cracked up to be, and culture shock.

 So, without further adieu, here are…

 Study Abroad in Europe Tips: Everything You Need to Know

 1. Do: Make sure you’re compatible with your travel companions

 There are two major kinds of European trips for a student studying abroad in Europe: the “everything is planned down to the number of croissants you will have in the morning and the 10 best cities in Europe you’ll hit during Fall Break” trip and the “we have no idea what we’re doing, but we’re in Europe so who cares” trip.

 This sounds ridiculous, but plan with your friends what kind of trip you’ll have (and what they’re expecting).

 If you’re all wanting a relaxing weekend in the Greek islands with nowhere to go and nothing to do but soak in the sun, be upfront about it.